zenialexandre/TheoryOfGraphs-FURB/README.md

 # TheoryOfGraphs-FURB
-Repository to organize the implementations of my theory of graphs class.
+Repository to organize my Theory of Graphs classes.